Sayomimi/LITA.CAPSTONE/README.md

 - Unit Price: Price per unit of the product.

 ### Tools and Techniques:

+1. Microsoft Excel:
+   - Data cleaning, transformation, and preliminary analysis.
+   - Use of PivotTables and formulas to create quick summaries.

-1. SQL:
+2. SQL:
    - Used for querying and aggregating data from the sales database.
    - Filtering data based on region, product, customer, and time periods.
    - Generating insights on total sales, customer segmentation, and product performance.

-2. Microsoft Excel:
-   - Data cleaning, transformation, and preliminary analysis.
-   - Use of PivotTables and formulas to create quick summaries.
-   - Visualizing key metrics such as sales by product and region, and monthly trends using Excel charts.

 3. Power BI:
    - Building interactive dashboards for dynamic visualizations.